 - Possess the required fund to cover your expenses

-The latest time you can apply for the German student visa is eight weeks; before your course starts.
+The latest time you can apply for a German student visa is eight weeks before your course starts.
 The earliest time is six months.
 It would be better to apply as soon as possible.